-- Approve an assumption of a Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended. - Approve a modification of certain terms of the Mortgage or a refinancing of the Mortgage, including under our Home Affordable Modification and Relief Refinance Programs. - Pursue a refinancing of the Mortgage or a pre-foreclosure contract for sale of the underlying property. - Charge off all or part of the unpaid principal balance of the Mortgage. - Initiate a foreclosure proceeding.
+- Approve an assumption of a Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended.

+- Approve a modification of certain terms of the Mortgage if we determine that the borrower would be able to make all payments under the modified Mortgage terms. - Pursue a refinancing of the Mortgage or a preforeclosure contract for sale of the underlying property. - Charge off all or part of the unpaid principal balance of the Mortgage. - Initiate a foreclosure proceeding.